 A simple fact that that may be amiss to the untrained eye - goods in Singapore are authentic.
 If you want the cheap counterfeits then Bangkok is your knock-off heaven.
 Yes, things in Singapore are real and when you compare prices of authentic goods (like sunnies, laptops or electronics) you’ll find that they’re cheaper here than they are overseas, and that’s not mentioning the tax-refund at the airport.

 Housing is expensive and so is buying a vehicle, but for a tourist looking to stay for a few days the cost of accommodation and traveling about is marginal.
 Taxi’s are cheap and you never get lost.
 Buses and trains actually arrive on time, all the time - and cost pittance.
 That’s far more than can be said for any other country in the area or even in the west.

-Yes, this is coming from a male (Ang Moh no less), but nobody can deny that the girls in Singapore are sleek, sweet and sophisticated and speak a delightful language known as “Singlish”, a charming mash up of ‘Singaporean’? and English.
-Not only is Singapore home to the greatest variety of ethnic cultures, but the women here are so nicely presented it’s almost impossible not to get neck strain when walking.
+Yes, this is coming from a male (Ang Moh no less), but nobody can deny that the women in Singapore are smart, sleek, sweet and sophisticated.
+Not only is Singapore home to the greatest variety of ethnic cultures, but the women (and men) are so impressively presented, it’s hard not to get neck strain when walking.
 Singaporean women were recently rated by an international opinion poll to be the 4th most attractive women in the world.
+Go figure.

 4. Singapore is strict and has the lowest crime rate in the world.

 Sure, drugs are illegal and the penalty is heftier than most other countries, but look at the benefits.
 No stoned teens making a mess of the streets and one of the lowest crime rates in the world.
 If you were to leave your wallet on a restaurant table, there’s a very likely chance it will be there when you return - how miraculous is that?